diegoandgonzalez/metronome-now/README.md

 - i18n
 - Deployed site with a live link
 - Increase or decrease your BPM after a determined amount of measures
+- Tap to get BPM

 ## Coming Soon
-- Tap to get BPM
 - Option to play countdown before increasing/decreasing BPM
 - Set the metronome to stop after a determined amount of measures
 - Save settings in templates for faster use
-- PWA
+- PWA (Installable website)
-- More languages
+- More languages (Portuguese, French and Italian)

 ## How to run locally